BrandonWingerAir/html-custom-gamepad-viewer/README.md

 ### Instructions:

-Run the .exe file then add localhost:3000 as a browser source in OBS Studio.
+Run the .exe file then add localhost:3000 as a browser source in OBS Studio or software.

 ## Xbox One Controller: